dreamRs/shinyWidgets/cran-comments.md

 -------

-This version includes new features and bug fix.
+This version fix a bug introduce in last release, sorry for that.

 Thanks!
 Victor